Robert Coles (psychiatrist): Other works

-Coles authored more than eighty books and 1,300 articles, nearly all of them centrally concerned with human moral, spiritual, and social sensibility and reasoning, mainly in children but also in adults, writers especially, including the novelist Walker Percy (who dedicated his final novel, The Thanatos Syndrome, to Coles), the poet William Carlos Williams, writer James Agee, novelist Flannery O'Connor, and others, such as Dorothy Day, Dietrich Bonhoeffer, Simone Weil, and Dorothea Lange.
+Coles authored more than 80 books and 1,300 articles, nearly all of them centrally concerned with human moral, spiritual, and social sensibility and reasoning, mainly in children but also in adults, writers especially, including the novelist Walker Percy (who dedicated his final novel, The Thanatos Syndrome, to Coles), the poet William Carlos Williams, writer James Agee, novelist Flannery O'Connor and others, such as Dorothy Day, Dietrich Bonhoeffer, Simone Weil and Dorothea Lange.

 Controversy

-In a 2003 review of Coles's book on musician Bruce Springsteen, music critic David Hajdu questioned the truthfulness and accuracy of Coles's reports of the opinions on Springsteen held by various people, suggesting that some source quotations may have been fabricated:

-The fact that William Carlos Williams and Walker Percy had such extensive conversations with Robert Coles on the subjects of the New Jersey pop singers Frank Sinatra and Bruce Springsteen and that those discussions yielded insights so parallel and neatly suited to Coles's own take on Springsteen is incredible—utterly incredible.
+In a 2003 review of Coles's book on musician Bruce Springsteen, music critic David Hajdu questioned the truthfulness and accuracy of Coles's reports of the opinions on Springsteen held by various people, suggesting that some source quotations may have been fabricated:The fact that William Carlos Williams and Walker Percy had such extensive conversations with Robert Coles on the subjects of the New Jersey pop singers Frank Sinatra and Bruce Springsteen and that those discussions yielded insights so parallel and neatly suited to Coles's own take on Springsteen is incredible—utterly incredible.
 I was not there to overhear them, of course, and it is impossible to check with Williams and Percy, or with the late Erikson and Shawn, whom Coles's other deceased sources quotes in his book's opening sections.
 But I did ask Will Percy about the comments on Springsteen that Coles attributes to his uncle, and he called them "outrageous".
-Walker Percy "definitely didn't talk like that", according to his nephew.

-While "the facts of his subjects' lives are indisputable," one Coles's scholar cautions that "some distortion is perhaps inevitable given Coles's method and purposes and expectations of his readers.
+Walker Percy "definitely didn't talk like that", according to his nephew.While "the facts of his subjects' lives are indisputable", one Coles scholar cautions that "some distortion is perhaps inevitable given Coles's method and purposes and expectations of his readers.
 The portraits are not written as true documentary accounts of the lives of his subjects but are presented as composite views of many [subjects] designed to highlight certain features of American social life neglected in other accounts of the poor.
 And if they are not true, neither are they false.
-In some respects ... they have the status of fiction based very firmly on the transcription of life.
+In some respects... they have the status of fiction based very firmly on the transcription of life.
 They examine the range of human possibility beyond category and social stereotype".

+Death

+He died in Lincoln, Massachusetts, on June 4, 2026, at the age of 97.

 Personal life

-In 1960, Coles married Jane Erin Hallowell, a graduate of Radcliffe College and a high school teacher of English and history.
+In 1960, Coles married Jane Erin Hallowell, a graduate of Radcliffe College and a high-school teacher of English and history.
 They had three sons.
-Coles and Hallowell Coles co-authored the 1978 book Women of Crisis: Lives of struggle and hope.
+Coles and his wife co-authored the 1978 book Women of Crisis: Lives of struggle and hope.
+She died of a brain tumor in 1993.